-MEASURABLE OBJECTIVE Quality / Access Consumers referred to the program will be admitted within an average of 10 days from receipt of the referral Year end results: Avg.
+MEASURABLE OBJECTIVE Quality / Access Consumers referred to the program will be admitted within an average of 10 days from receipt of Year end results: Avg.
 9.7 days Not met Recommendations, actions taken, performance improvements: We have continued the FY18 10 day target for FY19.
 For FY19, there were fifty total admissions and the individuals were opened in an average of 9.7 days, meeting our target by .3 day.
-Had consumers and/or their referral sources accepted earlier opening/orientation appointments available this fiscal year the average drops significantly to 6.4 days, a significant improvement.
-Recommendation is to continue with our present system which is providing access to our services in a timely manner.
-These results will be shared in Team manner.
+Had consumers and/or their referral sources accepted earlier opening/orientation appointments available this fiscal year the average drops significantly to 6.4 days, a to the program will be admitted within improvements: day.
+Had consumers and/or their referral sources accepted earlier opening/orientation appointments available this fiscal year the to continue with our present system which is providing access to our services in a timely manner.
 These results will be shared in Team Meeting.

-MEASURABLE OBJECTIVE Customer Value / Effectiveness Consumers will be administered both pre- and post- surveys to determine a percentage Year end results: 71% pre survey- 93.5% post survey Met Recommendations, actions taken, performance improvements: LSC consumers were administered Pre and Post Surveys to measure the retention of information disseminated in their daily psycho- educational groups.
+MEASURABLE OBJECTIVE Customer Value / Effectiveness Consumers will be administered both pre- and post- surveys to determine a percentage increase of the retention of information disseminated in their daily groups Year end results: 71% pre survey- 93.5% post survey Met Recommendations, actions taken, performance improvements: LSC consumers were administered Pre and Post Surveys to measure the retention of information disseminated in their daily psychoeducational groups.
 A questionnaire with six questions was administered prior to the start of three classes in both the 2nd and 4th quarters which were conducted over four to six-week periods.
 At the conclusion of these classes, the questionnaire was re-administered.
-These -- ---------------------- --- -- --
+These psycho-educational groups were taught with interactive materials so as to contrast them with last FY18's survey of a psycho-educational groups taught without such interactive materials.
+Our results were dramatically positive with the vast majority of LSC consumers improving their scores or maintaining already good scores.
+Going forward, these statistically significant -- ---------------------- --- --- ---